 The sessions have been co-designed with SEN teachers, students and specialists in this area.
 These sessions use all the senses to allow your students to engage with, and respond to, The Box’s galleries, displays and resources.
-Sessions can be bespoke to meet the individuals needs and curriculums.
+These sessions as well as other school workshops can be designed bespoke to meet your group’s individual needs and curriculums.

-Your 90-minute session can include two activities from the seven options below:
+Your 60-minute session can include two activities from the seven options below:

 - Key Stages:

 - Local History

 - World Travel,

 - Ice Age